 Marijuana use becomes a problem when people make using it their top priority.
 They may neglect responsibilities at home, work, or school in favor of using or obtaining marijuana.
 They may come home smelling like marijuana smoke, take too long to respond to text messages or phone calls, own various marijuana paraphernalia and appear absent-minded or distant when around family and friends.

 Is Marijuana Addictive?

 One in 11 people who use marijuana develop an addiction.
-Data suggests that 30 percent of people using marijuana suffer from what’s called a marijuana use disorder.
-In 2015, around four million people met the criteria for a marijuana use disorder, which becomes an addiction when using drug interferes with daily living.
+Data suggests that 30 percent of people using marijuana suffer from a marijuana use disorder.
+In 2015, around four million people met the criteria for a marijuana use disorder, which becomes an addiction when using drugs interferes with daily living.

-Those who use marijuana before the age of 18 are likely to develop a dependence on marijuana, which can lead to addiction.
+Those who use marijuana before the age of 18 are likely to develop a dependence on marijuana, leading to addiction.
 Dependence means a person will experience withdrawal symptoms when they are not smoking or ingesting marijuana.